hemildesai/dev/content/posts/intro_bayesian_inference/index.md

 2. For the second example, we'll select a prior biased in the opposite direction (\$\alpha = 1,\ \beta = 5$).
 We'll see the posterior change over 250 coin tosses in this example.
 We'll see that even if we have a prior biased in the opposite direction, the posterior distribution will eventually get to the point where it's mode is equal to the true $\lambda\$.
    {{<figure src="beta_bayes_2.gif" class="blogimg">}}

 I hope this gives a good intuition for the entire Bayesian Inference process.
+I'd appreciate any feedback and constructive criticism.

 ## Further Learning